Michigan State vs. Butler College Basketball Predictions & Picks - November 17

 Michigan State vs. Butler Predictions & Picks: Spread, Total - November 17

-Friday's contest at Jack Breslin Students Events Center has the Butler Bulldogs (3-0) matching up with the Michigan State Spartans (1-2) at 6:30 PM (on November 17).
-Our computer prediction projects a victory for Butler by a score of 72-68, who is slightly favored by our model.
+Friday's contest features the Butler Bulldogs (3-0) and the Michigan State Spartans (1-2) squaring off at Jack Breslin Students Events Center (on November 17) at 6:30 PM.
+This matchup, according to our computer prediction, will result in a 72-68 victory for Butler, who is slightly favored based on our model.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!